Greg and Alycia Pinizzotto

 Dylan and Molly

-Dylan and Molly have been serving in South India for 9 years alongside their 3 young boys who have all been born and raised in India.
+Dylan and Molly have been serving in South Asia for 9 years alongside their 3 young boys who have all been born and raised in India.
 Dylan and Molly founded a fair trade manufacturing company which employs impoverished and marginalized women in the community.
 This company produces fair-trade home décor items which are exported and sold around the world.
 Some of the benefits this company provides to their employees besides an income and livelihood are a safe working environment, free meals daily, daycare, and strong Christian community.
 Dylan and Molly have also started a Vo-tech Community College for girls to reach out to the many of vulnerable and exploited young women in india.
 These girls are offered educational courses in tailoring, computers, and cosmetology.
 Please lift up this family in prayer for wisdom in raising their family abroad and managing their ministry and business.

-Tammy Ma graduated from University of Georgia with a B.ed and Asbury Seminary with a MA in cross-cultural studies.
+Tammy Ma graduated from University of Georgia with a B.Ed and Asbury Seminary with a MA in cross-cultural studies.
 She then moved to South Asia in late 1998.
 She founded K-Homes in 1999, with the help of two Indian believers.
 K-Homes is a place for extreme-risk children to call home and be a part of a true family.
 The ultimate and absolute purpose of K-Homes is to provide children with loving care in the context of family, while consistently pointing them to the cross of Christ.
 Throughout the years 46 children were adopted into the K-Home family and currently range from ages eight to 28.
 Just recently the first grandchild was welcomed into the family!

 Tammy Ma and the K-Homes team launched K-Family Support Program in 2001.
 So many single mothers were desperate to place their children in children’s homes and orphanages.
 The team founded a family support initiative that supports single moms so that they can be empowered to raise and care for their children at home.
 This has been an overwhelming success and has preserved many families.
 As of 2017, over 170 children from single parent homes are thriving with their biological families.
 KFSP is able to help them all of them attend quality schools as well as provide continual encouragement and equipping using a community-driven model of ministry.